Farmers on tractors create chaos outside an EU summit to protest rising costs and bureaucracy

 BRUSSELS (AP) — Farmers in convoys of tractors created chaos outside the European Union's headquarters on Thursday, pelting police with firecrackers, eggs and beer bottles as they demanded leaders at an EU summit provide relief from rising prices and bureaucracy.

-With thick smoke from burning bales of hay hanging over parts of Belgian capital, security forces used water cannons to douse fires and keep a farmer from felling a tree on the steps of the European Parliament.
+With thick smoke from burning bales of hay hanging over parts of the Belgian capital, security forces used water cannons to douse fires and keep a farmer from felling a tree on the steps of the European Parliament.
+They could not prevent one bronze statue being pulled off its pedestal and scorched.

 Thursday's are the culmination of weeks of protests around the bloc, whose farmers say it's becoming harder than ever to make a decent living as energy and fertilizer costs surge because of Russia's war in Ukraine, more and cheaper farm imports make it hard to compete, and climate change-fueled droughts, floods or fires destroy crops.